 ...hope any celebrations you have go well, even if you are as pissed off as this kitty looks.
 The good news is that it's only for today...

-A very nice up-to-date Google map of the wildfire area and the services available can be seen here.Those of us who make our home in Silicon Valley have been criticized in the past for not giving back to the community.
+Many people think a dog is a wonderful deterrent in keeping a home safe from burglary.
+In Texas, a parrot seems to do the job nicely as well.
+Salvador, Mexican Red-headed parrot, who won't speak on cue but will say "hello" when visitors come in, alerted his owner, Dennis Baker, that it was not just the two of them at home in the middle of the night.
+And in making sure all visitors are equal, Salvador also chirped "hello" when the police arrived.Those of us who make our home in Silicon Valley have been criticized in the past for not giving back to the community.
 That is changing overall, and Steve Wozniak has now joined in to help the cause of homeless cats.
 This three minute video gives a good overview of the problem and ways we can help.

 It's interesting that one key argument against the Healthy Pets Act earlier this year was that euthanasia numbers continue to go down for unwanted pets.
 This video talks about the growing feral cat population (125,000 in Santa Clara County alone) and the non-stop work that many dedicated volunteers do to help control the numbers without having to resort to euthanasia.
 It's a constant battle regardless - even with their efforts, 30,000 of these cats are put down each year, in this county alone.